ldhertert/harness-cli/README.md

       Scope this secret to the account for use in delegate profiles

   --id=id
-      The id of the secret
+      The id of the secret (alternative to name)

   --scope=scope
       [default: ALL_APPS::PROD_ENVS,ALL_APPS::NON_PROD_ENVS]